Resorts

 Double black diamond

-Double black diamond trails (aka “double diamonds”) symbolize the toughest runs at the resort.
-They are most suitable for expert skiers who have a high level of skill and experience and are comfortable with navigating unmarked obstacles and variable conditions.
-If you can ski these trails, you could be consideredan “all-mountain skier.”
 These trails are usually the steepest, narrowest, and most varied of all, with gradients that can approach 100%.
 Other features you may encounter on these trails include cliffs, couloirs, cornices, trees, rocks, and moguls, which require more commitment.
 They are ideal for pushing your boundaries, exploring new terrain, and having an adrenaline rush.

-Most ski resorts in North America have a small percentage of double black diamond trails, ranging from 1% to 10% of the total terrain.
-We might sound like a broken record at this point, but it bears repeating with this terrain: difficulty varies widely by region and resort, and even within the resort depending on snow conditions.
-For example, a double black diamond trail in Alaska might be more challenging than one in New Hampshire, due to the higher elevation and exposure.
-In addition, some challenging lines in low snow years can be nearly impossible with exposed cliffs that are covered over in higher snow years, making the terrain more accessible.
+For example, a double black diamond trail in Alaska might be more challenging than one in New Hampshire due to higher elevation and greater exposure.
+In addition, some challenging lines in low-snow years can be nearly impossible because exposed cliffs are covered over in higher-snow years, making the terrain more accessible.
 Getting some intel from the locals will be helpful here.
 Here are some examples of more notable double diamonds:

 • Corbet's Couloir at Jackson Hole (Wyoming): This trail is considered one of the most iconic and difficult inbounds ski runs in the world.
-It starts with a 10–30-foot drop (depending on snow conditions!) into a narrow chute that starts off steep and curves to the skiers left, followed by a series of moguls and rocks.
+It starts with a 10–30-foot drop (depending on snow conditions!) into a narrow chute that starts off steep and curves to the skier's left, followed by a series of moguls and rocks.
 It requires a lot of skill, nerve, and timing to land and ski this trail successfully.
 Although, to be honest, most of the challenge is in the entry.
 The rest of it opens up quite a bit and isn’t nearly as steep.

 • The Palisades at Palisades Tahoe (California): This trail is a series of steep, rocky, and narrow chutes that run along the ridge line of the resort.
 You will do a short hike from the top of Siberia Express to reach this lift.
 Main and National are the most popular.
 Each chute has a vertical drop of about 600 feet and a slope angle of up to 55 degrees.
 It is a popular spot for expert skiers who want to showcase their style.